-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the A7 carriageway surface. - Works are programmed to only take 18-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - No works are required within Drain1, which is culverted beneath the A7 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within Drain1. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the M9 carriageway surface. - Works are programmed to only take 3 nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No INNS or injurious flowering plant species have been recorded within the scheme extents. - No works are required within Swine Burn, therefore there will be no change in the hydrological regime or water quality within Swine Burn. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.

-• By removing the carriageway defects this will provide this part of the A7 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- By removing the carriageway defects this will provide this part of the M9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - Any potential impacts of the works are expected to be temporary, short-term, not significant, and limited to the construction phase.